Pocket Watch Movement Finishes

 American pocket watch movements are usually found with either a Gilt or Nickel finish.
 Some manufacturers produced movements with a two-tone finish, using gilt damaskeening over nickel.Note: The finishes referenced on this page apply to the movement finish inside the watch, not the case material.

-Gilt movements are characterized by a gold-colored finish "gilded" on brass movement plates, often engraved without color inlay.
+Gilt movements are characterized by a gold-colored finish "gilded" on brass movement plates, typically engraved without color inlay.
 This finish was exetremely common before 1900.
 However, once manufacturers began offering nickel-finished movements, gilt became a less popular option and was more prevalent in lower quality movements.Pictured: Elgin 7-Jewel Gilt Movement

 The nickel material was more durable and offered a better surface for decorative machining methods.Pictured: Hamilton 17-Jewel Nickel Damaskeen Movement